Webnist/karakuri/megumi-karakuri/readme.txt

     Thank you for downloading KARAKURI Theme!
 -------------------------------------------------------
 Thank you for downloading themes trick.
-I'm very excited that we have been registered for the first time to Themes Directory.
-I am glad this theme Once that help even a little.

 So, the good life WordPress
 Thank you.